FAQ

 Can I use Optimizely Feature Experimentation if my site is heavily cached on a CDN?

-Yes, it is possible to use Optimizely Feature Experimentation with a heavily cached site.
+Yes, you can to use Optimizely Feature Experimentation with a heavily cached site.
 This setup requires appropriate configuration at your CDN provider and some additional implementation in the backend.
-Please contact your Customer Success Manager to discuss options.
-Read more about content delivery networks.
+Contact your Customer Success Manager (CSM) to discuss options.
 You may also be interested in using Optimizely Feature Experimentation at the edge.

 Do I need to modify my firewall when using Optimizely Feature Experimentation?